(Previously published Oct. 25, 2018)

-Halloween (All Hallows’ Eve) is traced back to the pre-Christian Celtic festival of Samhain, when folks would light bonfires and wear costumes to fool ghosts seeking to cross over into the ‘other’ world.
+Halloween (All Hallows’ Eve) is traced back to the pre-Christian Celtic festival of Samhain when folks would light bonfires and wear costumes to fool ghosts seeking to cross over into the “other” world.
 By disguising themselves as demons and other ghouls, they hoped to escape the notice of real spirits wandering the street during Samhain.
-So the story goes.
-It’s said that “Halloween provides a safe way to play with the concept of death”.
+So, the story goes.
+It is said that Halloween provides a safe way to play with the concept of death.

 Some fun Halloween facts:

-The tradition of costuming and trick-or-treating might just extend back to the practice of “mumming” and “guising” when people disguised themselves and went door to door, asking for food; tricking still happens (trash cans knocked over, egging of cars, toilet papering trees, etc.), but among the younger set of little ghouls and goblins, it’s rare.
+The tradition of costuming and trick-or-treating might just extend back to the practice of “mumming” and “guising” when people disguised themselves and went door-to-door, asking for food; tricking still happens (trash cans knocked over, egging of cars, toilet papering trees, etc.), but among the younger set of little ghouls and goblins, it’s rare.
 Try this.
 Tell them you have no treats and would rather have a trick.
 They will stare at you in silence.

-The first Jack-o’-lanterns were turnips, not pumpkins.
+The first Jack O’Lanterns were turnips, not pumpkins.
 I imagine they were hard to carve; black and orange are colors associated with Halloween.
 Orange is a symbol of strength and endurance.
-Black symbolizes death and darkness.
-Quite the opposite!
-Fifty percent of kids prefer to have chocolate dropped into their bags.
+Black symbolizes death and darkness; 50 percent of kids prefer to have chocolate dropped into their bags.
 Twenty-four percent prefer non-chocolate, with others desiring gum.
 (We used to take the kids to the rich neighborhood where they gave out full-sized candy bars.
 Word spread.
 They became suspicious, asking where we lived.
 We haven’t been back).